Key Drivers

 Key Financial Insights:

-Novartis delivers strong profitability and free cash flow but is weighed down by elevated leverage, modest liquidity and a premium market valuation.
+Novartis delivers strong profitability and cash flow with high margins and returns, but rising leverage, weaker liquidity, and a premium valuation temper the investment case.

 Price Behavior